N1n3Tr33s/hello-world/README.md

 Hello, all!

-My name is Fabian, from Austin, Tx, and today marks the beginning my coding journey.
+My name is Fabian, from Austin, Tx, and today marks the beginning of my coding journey.
 I'm bubbling with excitement, ready to get started!
 I'm gonna own this moth3r!